 Someone whose locked up behind bars presents zero threat to our national security.
 And in fact, their knowledge and/or connections could help prevent a future murder or attack.
 If you think it's smart to keep terrorists/mafia/cartel alive for the information they can provide then how is it fair to kill someone else simply because they lack those same murderous connections?

 Gandhi said it best, “An eye for an eye makes the whole world blind.”

-A lot of victims’ families live by such a creed and DON’T want murderous revenge for the perpetrator.
+A lot of victims’ families don’t want murderous revenge for the perpetrator because they live by such a creed.
 Why are those most affected by the crime ignored?
 Why do we force these victims to also become victims of the state by being forced to relive their trauma in trial after trial year after year?
-A study found that families reported higher levels of physical/psychological health and more satisfaction with the criminal justice system when the sentence was life over death.
+A study found that families reported higher levels of physical and psychological health and more satisfaction with the criminal justice system when the sentence was life over death.

 I believe in a ‘Merica where we recognize the humanity of even those who carried out the most inhumane acts.
 Psychopaths don’t become psychopaths overnight.
 Many were born with brain defects and then grew up in a cold, dark world where their parents and society continuously let them down to the point where brutality begot brutality.
-We need to break the cycle!
-Society can’t go back in time by fixing the wrongs that contributed to this person committing the ultimate wrong, but we can at least take responsibility for our societal failures by making up for some of it on the back-end by not being what they believe society to be.
+We need to break the cycle.
+Society can’t go back in time by fixing the wrongs that contributed to this person committing the ultimate wrong, but we can at least take responsibility for our societal failures by making up for some of it on the back end by not being what they believe we are.

 In the end, we are judged by how we treat the least among us.
-By doing away with capital punishment, America will then have greater moral authority to speak out against other governments (cough, cough, China) that kill their own people in the name of deterrence, convenience, and vengeance.
+By doing away with capital punishment, America will then have greater moral authority to speak out against other governments that kill their own people in the name of deterrence, convenience, and vengeance.